Trent Crimm: The Independent: Plot

-Development

 Production

 The character of Ted Lasso first appeared in 2013 as part of NBC Sports promoting their coverage of the Premier League, portrayed by Jason Sudeikis.
 In October 2019, Apple TV+ gave a series order to a series focused on the character, with Sudeikis reprising his role and co-writing the episode with executive producer Bill Lawrence.
 Sudeikis and collaborators Brendan Hunt and Joe Kelly started working on a project around 2015, which evolved further when Lawrence joined the series.
 The episode was directed by Tom Marshall and written by supervising producer Jane Becker.
 This was Marshall's second directing credit, and Becker's first writing credit for the show.

 Critical reviews

 "Trent Crimm: The Independent" received positive reviews from critics.
 Gissane Sophia of Marvelous Geeks Media wrote, "'Trent Crimm, The Independent' continues Ted Lasso's streak of superb episodes by setting up what essentially becomes this show's spirit.
 It's the show and characters you can't help but root for.
 And while the first two episodes do a solid job of selling the show's appeal, this is the episode that nails it shut.
 You're in now.
 You're invested.
 There's no going back."

 Mads Lennon of FanSided wrote, "The third episode of Ted Lasso Season 1 sees the somewhat curmudgeonly reporter from The Independent, Trent Crimm, return in full-force for a personal profile of the coach himself.
 Much to Rebecca's chagrin, the profile doesn't wind up being as negative as she'd have hoped."
 Daniel Hart of Ready Steady Cut gave the episode a 3.5 star rating out of 5 wrote, "Episode 3 reveals Ted's coaching skills trying to shine through as he has an entire town to prove."

 Daniela Gama of Collider named the episode among the 10 most heartwarming of the series, writing, "Episode 3 is quite comforting as it adds a pleasant twist on how Ted is perceived by the public eye.
 Thanks to James Lance's character Trent, who spends an entire day with Lasso and publishes his article on him at night, everyone who was skeptical about Richmond's new coach eventually realizes just how much of a humble and simple guy he is.
 Peak example of 'don't judge a book by its cover'."